kevinkarbstein/kevinkarbstein/README.md

 Some of my recent projects:

-- [LazyModeler](https://github.com/KK260/LazyModeler): LazyModeler is a statistical package for the programming language R that allows for easy performance of regression modeling
+- [LazyModeler](https://github.com/KK260/LazyModeler): LazyModeler is a statistical package for the programming language R that allows for easy performance of regression modeling.
+[Journal of Open Source Software]()

-- [GenomeXtract](https://github.com/KK260/GenomeXtract): Automatically download, filter, and assemble genomes (or genes) from NCBI
+- [GenomeXtract](https://github.com/KK260/GenomeXtract): Automatically download, filter, and assemble genomes (or genes) from NCBI.
+[The Plant Journal](https://onlinelibrary.wiley.com/doi/10.1111/tpj.70390)
 - and many more

 <!--